 L. boulardi and L. heterotoma venom RhoGAPs are associated with venosomes

-LbGAP and LbGAP2 have been shown to be associated with vesicles named venosomes produced in L. boulardi venom that transport them to Drosophila lamellocytes (Wan et al., 2019).
-Our next goal was to investigate whether Leptopilina venom RhoGAPs other than LbGAP and LbGAP2 could be associated with venosomes.
+LbmGAP and LbmGAP2 have been shown to be associated with vesicles named venosomes produced in L. boulardi venom that transport them to Drosophila lamellocytes (Wan et al., 2019).
+Our next goal was to investigate whether Leptopilina venom RhoGAPs other than LbmGAP and LbmGAP2 could be associated with venosomes.
 Proteomic analysis was performed on the supernatant and vesicular fractions separated from the venom by centrifugation.
 Comparison of the electrophoretic profiles obtained on a 6-16% SDS-PAGE for L. boulardi ISm (Lbm), L. boulardi ISy (Lby) and L. heterotoma (Lh) revealed an important variation between both fractions for all three wasps (Figure 2).
 All the major bands on the electrophoretic patterns of Lbm, Lby and Lh supernatant and vesicular fractions, as well as several minor bands (35 bands in total for Lbm, 34 for Lby and 37 for Lh), were excised and tryptic peptides were analyzed by mass spectrometry.
 The coding sequences of Leptopilina venom RhoGAPs were used to perform Mascot searches on the mass spectrometry data obtained from both venom fractions.
 All L. boulardi and L. heterotoma venom RhoGAPs were detected in the vesicular fraction, where most of them were found to be enriched (Figure 2).
 We could then hypothesize that they are associated with and transported by venosomes to target Drosophila cells.